Are There Exceptions to Goodhart's Law? On the Moral Justification of Fairness-Aware Machine Learning: Preliminaries

 Setting aside these objections for now, a primary question that remains is what decision subjects morally deserve, i.e., \textit{what} should be equal?
 When we consider fairness metrics through an egalitarian lens, we can see that each metric provides a different answer to this question.
 Enforcing demographic parity (Equation~\ref{eq:demographicparity}) implies that each group of individuals is, on average, equally deserving of $\widehat{Y}$, regardless of their ground-truth class $Y$.
 Equalized odds (Equation~\ref{eq:equalizedodds}), on the other hand, assumes that each group of individuals with the same ground-truth class $Y$ are, on average, equally deserving of $\widehat{Y}$.
-A direct consequence of these different valuations of predicted outcomes is that demographic parity and equalized odds are mathematically incompatible \citep{kleinberg2016inherent}: in many cases, it is impossible to achieve demographic parity and equalized odds simultaneously.
-The question of interest, thus, is under what conditions decision subjects have a moral claim to a particular distribution of outcomes.
+A direct consequence of these different valuations of predicted outcomes is that demographic parity and equalized odds are mathematically incompatible \citep{kleinberg2016inherent}: in many cases, it is impossible to achieve demographic parity and equalized odds simultaneously.\footnote{To be precise, demographic parity and equalized odds cannot hold at the same time if base rates differ across groups (i.e., $P(Y=1 \mid A=0) \neq P(Y=1 \mid A=1)$) and predictions $\hat{Y}$ are not independent of target variable $Y$.} The question of interest, thus, is under what conditions decision subjects have a moral claim to a particular distribution of outcomes.